 2016 was an exciting year at TIE!
 Read the exciting professional events TIE contributed including the annual Energy Conference and the 22nd COP in Morocco!

-The Tufts Environmental alum talks to TIE about her vision for the TEA!
+The Tufts alum talks to TIE about her vision for the Tufts Environmental Alumni (TEA)!

 Travel Grants Available for Conference Presenters!

 Matriculated graduate students at any of Tufts University’s graduate programs and professional schools are eligible to apply for a TIE fellowship!